thejsway/thejsway/manuscript/chapter05.md

 console.log(square2(5)); // Must show 25
 ```

-When it's done, update the program so that it shows the square of every number between 0 en 10.
+When it's done, update the program so that it shows the square of every number between 0 and 10.

 > Writing 10 dumb calls to `square()` is forbidden!
 You know how to repeat statements, don't you ? ;)